businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/innovation.md

     *   **Awards and Recognition for Innovation:**  External validation of a company's innovation efforts.
 *   **Industry News & Publications:**  Stay informed about broader industry trends and technological advancements in your chosen industry through reputable industry news sources and publications.
 This will help you contextualize your company's innovation efforts within the broader industry landscape.

-**D. Connecting Innovation to Competitive Advantage: Enhancing WTP or SOC for the Future**
+## Connecting Innovation to Competitive Advantage: Enhancing WTP or SOC for the Future

 When analyzing your company's innovation efforts, it is crucial to connect these efforts back to the core drivers of competitive advantage: **Customer Willingness to Pay (WTP) and Supplier Opportunity Cost (SOC).**  Ask yourself: